If you are applying for home care through the state, you may be asked a bunch of personal care questions. Your answers are VERY important.

 Question: Do you need help eating?

 🎀 John’s Answer: “Yes, when I am very weak, I cannot sit up and eat.
-I need someone to hold up the cup and straw for me.”
+Sometimes I need someone to help me sit up and hold up the cup and straw for me.”

-🎀 Jane’s Answer: “Yes, when I am not well, I sometimes drop the silverware and then cannot bend down to get it.
+🎀 Jane’s Answer: “Yes, when my hands are shaking a lot, I sometimes drop the silverware and then cannot bend down to get it.
 I need someone to help me with the silverware.”

-🎀 Judy’s Answer: “At times I cannot grasp or hold things.
+🎀 Judy’s Answer: “Yes, at times I cannot grasp or hold things.
 I need someone to help me with eating.”

 🎀 Bob’s Answer: “Yes.
 I need someone to cut the food and feed it to me.”